splunk/public-o11y-docs/gdi/get-data-in/connect/gcp/gcp.rst

 #.
 In a new window or tab, go to the Google Cloud Platform website, and log into your GCP account.
 #.
 Open the GCP web console, and select a project you want to monitor.
 #.
-From the sidebar, select :menuselection:`IAM & admin`, then :menuselectiuon:`Service Accounts`.
+From the sidebar, select :menuselection:`IAM & admin`, then :menuselection:`Service Accounts`.
 #.
 Go to :guilabel:`Create Service Account` at the top of the screen, and complete the following fields:

    .. list-table::